belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` status page sB

 `RPE` This kind of transparency is actually crucial.
 Look at the mess Equifax did in the US by *not* communicating immediatly about their breach.
 They have endangered millions of people credit rating and the fact that the breach was hidden, did not end up helping it resolve it quickly.

-YYYYYY
-`DPL` The question is not if but when.
+`DPL` The question is not if you are hacked but when you are hacked.

 `RPE` Likel fire fighter, who are contiunously training to fight fire, your team needs to be ready to actively face an attack.